dylanfair/checklist/README.md

 > *I don't have a Mac so haven't tested this, but I believe that's where it will go

-The SQLite database are where your tasks are stored.
+The SQLite database is where your tasks are stored.

 You can always check where files related to checklist live with: